Selenography: Lunar cartography and toponymy

-The Latin nomenclature had 2 components: the first denominated the broad features of terrae (lands) and maria (seas) and the second denominated the craters.
+The Latin nomenclature had two components: the first denominated the broad features of terrae (lands) and maria (seas) and the second denominated the craters.
 Riccioli authored lunar toponyms derived from the names of various conditions, including climactic ones, whose causes were historically attributed to the Moon.
 Thus there were the seas of crises ("Mare Crisium"), serenity ("Mare Serenitatis"), and fertility ("Mare Fecunditatis").
 There were also the seas of rain ("Mare Imbrium"), clouds ("Mare Nubium"), and cold ("Mare Frigoris").
 The topographical features between the maria were comparably denominated, but were opposite the toponyms of the maria.
 Thus there were the lands of sterility ("Terra Sterilitatis"), heat ("Terra Caloris"), and life ("Terra Vitae").
 However, these names for the highland regions were supplanted on later cartographs (maps).
-See List of features on the Moon#Terra for a complete list.
+See List of features on the Moon for a complete list.

 Many of the craters were denominated topically pursuant to the octant in which they were located.
 Craters in Octants I, II, and III were primarily denominated based on names from ancient Greece, such as Plato, Atlas, and Archimedes.
 Toward the middle in Octants IV, V, and VI craters were denominated based on names from the ancient Roman Empire, such as Julius Caesar, Tacitus, and Taruntius.
 Toward the southern half of the lunar cartograph (map) craters were denominated in honor of scholars, writers, and philosophers of medieval Europe and Arabic regions.
 The outer extremes of Octants V, VI, and VII, and all of Octant VIII were denominated in honor of contemporaries of Giambattista Riccioli.
 Features of Octant VIII were also denominated in honor of Copernicus, Kepler, and Galileo.
 These persons were "banished" to it far from the "ancients," as a gesture to the Catholic Church.
 Many craters around the Mare Nectaris were denominated in honor of Catholic saints pursuant to the nomenclature of Van Langren.
 All of them were, however, connected in some mode with astronomy.
 Later cartographs (maps) removed the "St." from their toponyms.

 The lunar nomenclature of Giambattista Riccioli was widely used after the publication of his Almagestum Novum, and many of its toponyms are presently used.
 The system was scientifically inclusive and was considered eloquent and poetic in style, and therefore it appealed widely to his contemporaries.
 It was also readily extensible with new toponyms for additional features.
 Thus it replaced the nomenclature of Van Langren and Hevelius.

 Later astronomers and lunar cartographers augmented the nomenclature with additional toponyms.
 The most notable among these contributors was Johann H. Schröter, who published a very detailed cartograph (map) of the Moon in 1791 titled the Selenotopografisches Fragmenten.
 Schröter's adoption of Riccioli's nomenclature perpetuated it as the universally standard lunar nomenclature.
 A vote of the International Astronomical Union (IAU) in 1935 established the lunar nomenclature of Riccioli, which included 600 lunar toponyms, as universally official and doctrinal.